jpetit257/CS-360---Final/README.md

  * Tap Install unknown apps.
  * Select an app to use to install an APK file—your browser and file management apps are the best option here.
  * Tap the Allow from this source slider to allow APK files to be installed via that app.

+### Requirements
+* This app runs on Android 10 (APK 29)
+* This app requires the user to create an account before using this app as the inventory will be locked behind a login screen
+* This app requires the user password to be secure.
+Meaning, it has to contain:
+  - a minimum of 8 characters
+  - at least one uppercase letter
+  - at least one lowercase letter
+  - at least one numeric character
+  - at least one special character

+### Optional
+Upon installation, this app requests permission to send sms notifications to the user, but it's entirely optional.
+The app will function even if the user denies SMS permission.